 Associate, Communications and Research

 Scott Hirko is an assistant professor, and director, of the Sport Management Program at Defiance College (Ohio).
-He also serves as adjunct graduate faculty at Tennessee Technological University in the Department of Exercise Science.
 From 2011-2018, Hirko was assistant professor, and for two years as director, of the Sport Management Program at Central Michigan University.
-He serves as the project manager for the Knight Commission’s interactive, online database, Athletic & Academic Spending Database for NCAA Division I, released in December 2013.
+He serves as the project manager for the Knight Commission’s interactive, online database, College Athletics Financial Information (CAFI) database, released in March 2019; and was the project manager for its previous iteration, the Athletic and Academic Spending Database, since 2013.
 He was a lead assistant for the Knight Commission on its report, Restoring the Balance: Dollars, Values, and the Future of College Sports, published in June 2010.

 Hirko earned a Ph.D. in Higher, Adult, and Lifelong Education from Michigan State University (MSU) in September 2011.
 He was the founder of the Commission for Recreation and Athletics in the American College Personnel Association (ACPA).
 From 2007-2010, he served two terms on the MSU Athletic Council, appointed by MSU president Lou Anna Simon.
 Hirko co-founded SUPERSEED: Students United to Promote Economic Revenues Supporting Education and Economic Development.
 In 2007, the MSU Department of Student Life named Hirko as Michigan State University’s top Graduate Student Leader.
 He is active in the ACPA, American Educational Research Association, and the Association for the Study of Higher Education.